rubs33/lazy-json/README.md

-# LazyJson
+# Lazy Json

 ## Description

-LazyJson is a PHP library that allows you to navigate a JSON file using a lazy-loaded, object-oriented interface.
+Lazy Json is a PHP library that allows you to navigate a JSON file using a lazy-loaded, object-oriented interface.

 Unlike `json_decode`, this library does not load the entire JSON into memory.
 Instead, it parses JSON elements on-demand based on the operations you request during navigation.